jasperong/tilr-crm/README.md

 ### For some reason, sorting by name orders contacts in a weird way, however, company sorting works just fine

-### Bug: search has to be submitted once before live search works
+### Bug: Live Search doesn't work after clicking HOME button, but works on refreshing home page